 - A persons disability is severe enough that they cannot do basic work activities such as walking, standing, or remembering

 - A persons disability prevents them from doing other work

 It should be noted that Social Security Disability Insurance will not provide benefits if a person is partially disabled, or if they are suffering from a short term disability.
 Of course, a disability is not required to be permanent in order to receive these benefits; however it must be long-term and expected to last at least 12 months or result in death.

 Phillips Law Group has many years of experience with Social Security law and is able to craft robust cases in order to achieve the maximum compensation benefits available.
 Based in Phoenix, Arizona, our attorneys are able to serve throughout the entire area and elsewhere needed.

 Some of the local Phoenix areas our attorneys serve include:

 - Squaw Peak Terrace

-To learn more about our Social Security Disability Insurance lawyers, we welcome you to call or text us at 1-800-706-3000 today.
+To learn more about our Social Security Disability Insurance lawyers, we welcome you to call us at 1-800-706-3000 today.
 If you would rather have our law firm contact you, simply complete the Free Case Review form located at the top of this page.